 To apply for a Motorcycle Endorsement:

-To obtain a motorcycle endorsement you must possess a full provisional license, a regular or commercial license.
+To obtain a motorcycle endorsement you must possess:

-The fees for an original North Carolina driver license and learner permit are as follows:
+The fees for an original North Carolina driver’s license and learner permit are as follows:

 - Endorsement or Permit Fee